Wolfmyths/Genshin-Stopwatch/README.md

 **You can disable run on startup by going to** `task manager -> startup`

 If you found a bug or crash, please report it to me and show how to replicate the issue if possible.<br>
-**Before submitting a bug report please check the known bugs in the release notes before telling me.**
+**Before submitting a bug report please check the known bugs in the latest release notes before telling me.**

 ## Future Plans?